 - Fry the chicken.

-STEP 1: Thoroughly dry all the chicken pieces and place them in a single layer in a pan or large bowl.
+- Thoroughly dry all the chicken pieces and place them in a single layer in a pan or large bowl.

-👉 PRO TIP: If you want to sneak in some other seasonings, this is the time to do that.
+If you want to sneak in some other seasonings, this is the time to do that.
 It’s totally not necessary, but sometimes we like to change things up, don’t we?
 I’ll occasionally sprinkle on some Lawry’s seasoning salt, some Jane’s Crazy Mixed-Up Salt, or add some cayenne pepper.
 Whatever floats your boat.
 But if you’re a purist, you’ll stick with just salt and pepper.

-STEP 3.
-Sprinkle all the flour over the chicken in the pan and toss the chicken to coat it well with flour.
+- Sprinkle all the flour over the chicken in the pan and toss the chicken to coat it well with flour.

-STEP 8: Remove the hot chicken to a paper towel-lined plate or to a rack set inside a baking sheet and allow it to drain for about 5 minutes.
+- Remove the hot chicken to a paper towel-lined plate or to a rack set inside a baking sheet and allow it to drain for about 5 minutes.

-🍳 Use the Right Pan and Oil
+Use the Right Pan and Oil

-Using a well-seasoned iron skillet makes a huge difference in the taste of your chicken.
+Using a well-seasoned iron skillet makes a huge difference in the taste of fried chicken.
 There’s just something about a great iron skillet that you can’t get from any other piece of kitchen equipment.
 The one I use for chicken is a 12-inch skillet that’s about 75 years old.

 Also, I recommend frying chicken in peanut oil because it will withstand higher temperatures for a longer time without burning than other oils.

-I’m not making any kind of promises about what the clean up is like, however 😏.
+I’m not making any kind of promises about what the cleanup is like, however 😏.

-🍽 Serving Suggestions
+Serving Suggestions

-🔀 Recipe Variations
+Recipe Variations

-- If you like your chicken on the spicier side, try adding a teaspoon of cayenne pepper to the flour or sprinkle the chicken lightly with hot sauce before dredging in the flour.
+- If you like your chicken on the spicier side, try adding a teaspoon of cayenne pepper to the flour or sprinkle the chicken lightly with hot sauce before dredging it in the flour.

 - Use Jane’s Krazy Mixed-Up Salt (or another seasoning salt) in place of the plain salt in the recipe.